SunbirdAI/ug-news-data-collection/README.md

 ## ug-news-data
-Python scripts for collecting Ugandan news using web scraping
+Python scripts for collecting Ugandan news using web scraping techniques

 #### Project Setup
 * Clone the project using this link https://github.com/NLSanyu/ug-news-data.git